jsheradin/otter2_misc/README.md

 # Amazon Kindle Fire 2 (otter2) LineageOS install guide
-This is all public info but it's old and getting hard to find.
+This is all public info but it's old and getting hard to find the files.
 I just compiled it all into one place.

 You are 100% responsible for whatever happens to your device when following this but it should work fine.